flows/chix-server/README.md

 To run the flow either use `npm run` or use `fbpx app.fbp`

+Use `fbpx -v app.fbp` to start the server in a more verbose mode.

 Upon first run it will download the required dependencies.